saloniamatteo/Arch/README.md

 ## How to install Arch Linux
-(These instructions were written by me, following the Arch Wiki, to install Arch on a VM) (You can use these instructions also on a real machine, the commands are the same)
+(These instructions were written by me, following the Arch Wiki, to install Arch on a VM &/or real machine) (These instructions are addressed to people that want to try out arch, but don't know how to install it) (You can use these instructions also on a real machine, the commands are the same)

 NOTE: if you don't like using `vim`, please replace `vim` with `nano` or an editor of your choice